 Bowl Abilities is an inclusive program designed specifically for older teens and adults to learn the basic skills of tenpin bowling, socialise and increase activity levels.

 Bowl Abilities is a 6-8 WEEK program that focuses on the participant’s ABILITY.
 The learning of fundamental skills of tenpin bowling improves co-ordination, balance, and physical activity levels.
 A pathway to further your bowling dreams, aspire to represent your state, country, or just beat your best friend!

-BowlAbilities is run in a safe environment with lots of fun to be had by all.
-The use of carpets on the lanes gets the participants closer to the pins and a modified 5-frame game and simplified scoring system promotes skill development, a sense of achievement and self-confidence.
+The program is run in a safe environment with lots of fun and encouragement.
+The use of carpets on the lanes gets participants up to nine metres closer to the pins and a modified 5-frame game and simplified scoring system promotes skill development, a sense of achievement and self-confidence.

 - 6-8 WEEK PROGRAM: 60 minute sessions, once per week